nopgadget/ComfyUI-DeepLiveCam/README.md

 - If no face is detected, the original frame will be returned unchanged
 - If you encounter issues with a particular execution provider, try falling back to CPU
 - Check the logs for detailed error information if you encounter issues

+## Credits

+This ComfyUI node is based on the [Deep Live Cam](https://github.com/hacksider/Deep-Live-Cam) project by [hacksider](https://github.com/hacksider).
+The core face swapping functionality and models are from the original repository.
+This implementation adapts the technology for use within ComfyUI workflows.